-Revision 21-1; Effective January 1, 2021
+Revision 23-2; Effective March 1, 2023

-Form 4118, Respite/In-Home Respite Service Delivery Log, may be used to document a service component or subcomponent (except for day habilitation and in-home day habilitation for an individual receiving supported employment, employment assistance and for transportation as a community support activity) in accordance with this section.
-These documents are only examples.
-A program provider may document a service component or subcomponent in any way that meets the requirements of this section and the written documentation requirements described in Section 4000, Specific Requirements for Service Components Based on Billable Activity, for the particular service component or subcomponent being claimed.
+Form 4118, Respite/In-Home Respite Service Delivery Log, may be used to document respite and in-home respite in accordance with Section 3800.
+Form 4117, Supported Employment/Employment Assistance Service Delivery Log, may be used to document supported employment or employment assistance in accordance with Section 3800.
+Form 2124, Supported Home Living/Community Support Transportation Log, may be used to document transportation in accordance with Section 3800.
+A program provider may document a service component or subcomponent in any way that meets the requirements of Section 3800 and the written documentation requirements described in Section 4000, Specific Requirements for Service Components Based on Billable Activity, for the particular service component or subcomponent being claimed.

 Specific Requirements for Service Components Based on Billable Activity